AdrianValdes/plantIdentifier/README.md

 # Arboreous

 This is a simple project that uses moment.js to keep track of your plants water schedule.
-In addition you can identify plants by taking a picture.
+In addition you can identify plants by taking pictures of them through the https://my.plantnet.org/ API.
+The projetc uses Firebase to handle Authentication, Storage, Database services, and Hosting.

 ## Getting Started